-- (1) an itemized listing of all campaign expenditures by candidates and campaigns, as well as those made on behalf of candidates and campaigns by third parties. - (2) copies of receipts for all campaign expenditures, unless they have already been submitted through the public financing process. - de.
+- (3) any donated contributions to the campaign of a candidate or a measure by the candidate, by the measure sponsor(s), or by a third party.
+Valuation for any items donated to the campaign must be approved by the Elections Coordinator; - (4) Any funds spent in support of a public or private campaign related event; - (5) any campaign expenditures refunded through public financing. - b.
+The following items shall not constitute campaign expenditures: - (1) volunteered labor. - (2) donated campaign related photography or design. - (3) tools used in a campaign that were not acquired specifically for the campaign.
+For instance, if a personal printer is used for printing posters, the cost of the printer need not be included as an expenditure. - Candidates, initiative and referendum sponsors may only make campaign expenditures, or have them made on their behalf, from the opening of the candidate filing period to the close of the elections - d.
+All candidates and sponsors of initiatives, referendum, and oppositional campaigns must file a financial disclosure statement, even in the event that no funds are spent or requested, with the VU Finance Office by 4:00 p.m. on the last day of the elections [054/042S/20187].
+Financial disclosure statements must include: - (1) an itemized listing of all campaign expenditures by candidates and campaigns, as well as those made on behalf of candidates and campaigns by third parties. - (2) copies of receipts (or screenshots of proof of paymentpayment-) for all campaign expenditures, unless they have already been submitted through the public financing process. - e.
 Penalties for failing to file a financial disclosure statement and fully disclose all campaign spending may include, but are not limited to, forfeiture up to \$25 of their public financing reimbursement or be charged up to \$25; disciplinary action; and disqualification. - f.
 Public financing shall be available for approved campaign expenditures to candidates who have duly filed to run for elective office, as well as to the sponsor(s) of initiatives, referenda, and sponsor(s) of initiative and referendum opposition campaigns which have been duly filed and which are to appear on the ballot in elections.
 Each candidate shall be eligible for a maximum of one hundred and fifty dollars (\$150) in public financing.
 Each initiative and referendum campaign and opposition campaign shall be eligible for a maximum of one hundred dollars (\$100) in public financing.
 The total level of public financing for all candidates and measure campaigns shall be capped at three thousand dollars (\$3,000).
-In the event that more than twenty-five-candidates and campaigns duly file to run in the elections than the \$3,000 will cover, eligibility for the total amount of public financing shall be divided as follows: - (1) initiative and referendum campaigns shall have first priority to the funds, and will each be funded \$100 if requested.
-An equal amount of money will be reserved for opposition campaign(s) in case campaign(s) are filed, since their filing deadline is a week later than the election filing deadline. candidates initiative and referendum campaigns shall have first priority to the funds, and will each be funded \$100 if requested.
-An equal amount of money will be reserved for initiative opposition campaign(s) in case campaign(s) are filed, since their filing deadline is a week later than the election filing deadline. - (2) if any funds remain after the full allocation of funds to eandidates, referendum and initiative campaigns and initiative opposition campaigns, the remaining funds will be split-divided equally among the candidates. shall then have priority to those funds - Public financing shall be available for approved campaign expenditures to candidates who have duly filed to run for elective office, as well as to the sponsor(s) of initiatives, referenda, and sponsor(s) of initiative and referendum opposition campaigns which have been duly filed and which are to appear on the ballet in elections.
-Each candidate shall be eligible for a maximum of one hundred and fifty dollars (\$150) in public financing.
-Each initiative and referendum campaign shall be eligible for a maximum of one hundred dollars (\$100) in public financing.
-The total level of public financing for all candidates and campaigns shall be capped at three thousand dollars (\$3,000).
-In the event that more than twenty-five candidates and campaigns duly file to run in the elections, eligibility for the total amount of public financing shall be divided as follows: - (7) candidates shall have first priority to the funds. - (9) if any funds remain after the full allocation of funds to candidates, initiative campaigns and initiative opposition campaigns shall then have priority to those funds. - An equal amount of money will be reserved for initiative opposition campaign(s) in case campaign(s) are filed. - (13) if any funds remain after the full allocation of funds to candidates, initiative campaigns, and initiative opposition campaigns referendum campaigns and referendum opposition campaigns shall be eligible for those funds.
+In the event that more candidates and campaigns duly file to run in the elections than the \$3,000 will cover, eligibility for the total amount of public financing shall be divided as follows: - (1) initiative and referendum campaigns shall have first priority to the funds, and will each be funded \$100 if requested.
+An equal amount of money will be reserved for opposition campaign(s) in case campaign(s) are filed, since their filing deadline is a week later than the election filing deadline. - (2) if any funds remain after the full allocation of funds to referendum and initiative campaigns and opposition campaigns, the remaining funds will be divided equally among the candidates.